Tier 0–4 supply chain, mapped

 The real deadline

-It's your buyers — not 2027.
+It's your buyers — not a far-off mandate.
 EU retailers are auditing passport readiness today, ahead of the law.

 Brands that start now publish calm.
 The rest scramble.